Institute of Chartered Accountants of Sri Lanka

 The Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is a professional accountancy body in Sri Lanka.
-The Institute was established by Act of Parliament, No. 23 of 1959 as the sole organisation in Sri Lanka with the right to awarding the Chartered Accountant designation.
+The Institute was established by Act of Parliament, No. 23 of 1959 as the sole organization in Sri Lanka with the right to awarding the Chartered Accountant designation.
 The Institute is responsible for setting Accounting and Auditing Standards in Sri Lanka, and is considered the National Body of Accountants in the country.

 Membership

 In Sri Lanka, only members of CA Sri Lanka can practice as "Chartered Accountant".
 There are two grades of members;